 When you are using a tow vehicle alternator to charge your RV batteries, you must use a DC-to-DC charge controller in nearly every case.
 This device controls the current (amps) drawn from the alternator and sent to the batteries.
 Good ones include the ability to charge in phases and temperature control.
 Remember to extend battery life; you must charge batteries in stages for best performance, so having this feature is essential.

 They act as a shunt because they only allow current flow in one direction, from the alternator to the battery, protecting the chassis battery from being discharged by the house batteries.
 This affiliate link supports the author by shopping for your DC to DC charge controller.
 Thank you!

 Tow Vehicle Alternator RV battery charging system design

 Let us use all this information to design your alternator charging system.
 We’ll start with standard equipment and do the math for the design.

 We have 2x 100 amp-hour lithium batteries at 1C, with each battery a recommended charge rate of 50 amps.
 Note: on multiple battery systems, you times the recommended charge rate by the number of batteries in the pack.
 This case gives us a total recommended charge current of 100 amps.
 The alternator has 55 amps of excess power.
 We are well under the total recommended charge rate by selecting a 50 amp DC to DC charge controller.
 A design like this should work well to prolong battery life and still perform excellently.

-I hope you found this article on alternator charging Your RVs batteries useful.
+I hope you found this article on using your tow vehicle alternator for charging your RV batteries useful.
 I am always open to questions and comments.
 Please feel free to comment on this article.